captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## JUNIOR:
 Who knows?
-The man went up to the roof in a fedora and a suit with the dog—that was four months ago.
+The man went up to the roof in a fedora and a suit with the dog — that was four months ago.

 ---